swmannepalli/Azure-Data-Factory-CI-CD/Lab-Prerequisites.md

 		 + {youralias}-dev-rg  <br />
 		 + {youralias}-prod-rg <br />
 	* Choose the region that is most appropriate to your current location.
 3. **Resources Deployment:** Go to Azure-Data-Factory-CI-CD/TeamMembers-Object-IDs.md in this repo and get your respective Object ID value.
-This is one of the parameters you need to provide as part of deployment.
+Use this value for userObjectId parameter.To get ADF Object ID, .
 Make a note of SQL User ID and Password as these are needed in later steps.

 	+ **Deploy resources in Dev Resource Group** - Click Deploy to Azure button to deploy resources in Dev Resource group created above.